min2ha/ukwa-site/content/target/20712/index.en.md

   "subject": null
 }

-# Kenryck Lloyd-Jones for South of Scotland on Facebook

 The Facebook page of Kenryck Lloyd-Jones, Scottish Labour candidate for Berwickshire, Roxburgh and Selkirk in the 2015 UK General Election and list candidate for South Scotland region in the 2016 Scottish Parliamentary election.